 And once your addon(s) are ready to go, configure the payment settings and click Save.

-For more comprehensive instructions, you can check out our tutorial on how to easily create a WordPress contact form without Jetpack.
-And if you’re looking for an easy way to sell digital products, check out this article on how to sell digital products on your WordPress website.
+Also, for more comprehensive instructions, you can check out our tutorial on how to easily create a WordPress contact form without Jetpack.
+You might also be interested in our guide to the top Jetpack alternatives.

 So, what are you waiting for?
 Get started with the most powerful WordPress forms plugin today.